 First, create a new writer account by filling out our simple form.
 You will receive an email with instructions to log into your account and complete your signup.

 Give yourself 20-40 minutes to complete.

 Yes.
-One of the final steps of the application process is to submit a writing sample.
+One of the final steps of the signup process is to submit a writing sample.
 This can be either unique or previously-written.
 For unique samples we have you answer a question within one of your expert topics you selected earlier.

-If the rating isn't quite as high as you'd like, the best thing to do is focus on writing the best quality content you can in the future to earn high ratings from editors and clients.
+If the rating isn't quite as high as you'd like, the best thing to do is focus on writing the best quality content you can in the future to earn high ratings from clients.

 YoExpert is our answer site, where readers can ask questions and get answers from experts in various knowledge categories.

-During the application process, we will ask you to select a few specific categories that you have expert knowledge in.
+During the signup process, we will ask you to select a few specific categories that you have expert knowledge in.
 We do this so that clients can have the option to search for writers with very specific experience with a given topic.
 Your YoExpert account is designed to showcase your expertise in those fields, and bring potential content buyers to you.

 Your Public Profile includes information that clients need in order to determine if they want to use you for their projects.
-This profile includes your picture, a short bio, your statistics (average rating, pages assigned, etc.), geographical location, your Direct Assign rate, areas of expertise and availability.
+This profile includes your picture, a short bio, your statistics (average rating, pages assigned, etc.), geographical location, your Direct Assign rate, areas of expertise, and availability.
 An optimized profile makes you more attractive to potential clients and may even get you more exposure and better access to jobs.

 There are several ways to make your Public Profile more effective: